How can I pay?

 When (and how) will I get my order?

-Processing timeI send items within 1 to 3 days of your order.
-Please let me know if you need it urgently and I will see what I can do.
+We send items within 1 to 3 days of your order.
+Please let us know if you need it urgently and we will see what we can do.

 Shipping: UKAll orders are sent first class Signed For service with Royal Mail.
-This means that they are covered (up to £50) for loss or damage, and should arrive with you the day after I post them.
+This means that they are covered (up to £50) for loss or damage, and should arrive with you the day after we post them.
+The price of postage is added at check out.

-Missing post is a very rare occurrence, and refunds are not offered for shipping errors that are beyond my control.
+Missing post is a very rare occurrence, and refunds are not offered for shipping errors that are beyond our control.

-For extra guarantee, you can use Royal Mail’s International Tracked and Signed service.
+For extra guarantee, you can pay more to use Royal Mail’s International Tracked and Signed service.
 Click on Shipping Method to choose this option.

 Customs and import taxesBuyers are responsible for any customs and import taxes that may apply.
-I'm not responsible for delays due to customs.
+We are not responsible for delays due to customs.

 What if there’s a problem?